-(11) Where a student or situation is considered by Safer Community as being high-risk, Safer Community may:

-- a. notify the Police or Security; - b. refer the matter directly to the Vice-Chancellor under section 13 of the General Misconduct Statute 2009; or - c. take any other action that may be appropriate in the circumstances (eg recommend the convening of a Threat Assessment and Management Team (TAMT) under the Complex Conduct Assessment and Management Policy, notify Risk Management Office of a Critical Incident (where appropriate) and/or the relevant Senior Executive Group (SEG) member).
+- (11) Where a student or situation is considered by Safer Community as being high-risk, a member of Safer Community may: - a. notify the Police or Security along with the Director, Student Life or their nominee; - b. refer the matter directly to the Vice-Chancellor under section 13 of the General Misconduct Statute 2009; or - c. take any other action that may be appropriate in the circumstances (eg recommend the convening of a Threat Assessment and Management Team (TAMT) under the Complex Conduct Assessment and Management Policy, notify Risk Management Office of a Critical Incident (where appropriate) and/or the relevant Senior Executive Group (SEG) member).